top of page

-Historic Productions Ltd is a team of top historians and researchers led by Dr Oliver Cox, former Heritage Engagement Fellow at Oxford University.
+Historic Productions Ltd is a team of top historians and researchers led by James Hooper and co-founded by Dr Oliver Cox, former Heritage Engagement Fellow at Oxford University.
 Historic Productions researches and writes your company history for better brand story and employee engagement.
 Our position is that taking a strategic approach to company history is good business sense, essential for marketing your brand story, and that having a heritage strategy delivers on targets within ESG/CSR frameworks through increasing employee engagement.

 Founder and Director